|116D.02||Declaration of state environmental policy.|

 (6) establish two-year quantitative goals for policy implementation.

-The Environmental Quality Board shall have the primary responsibility for preparing the energy and environmental strategy report of the state, as required by section 116D.10.
+Subd.
+2. Primary responsibility.
+The environmental quality board shall have the primary responsibility for preparing the energy and environmental strategy report of the state, as required by section 116D.10.
 The board shall assemble all preliminary reports prepared pursuant to subdivision 1 under a timetable established by the board and shall use the preliminary reports in the preparation of the draft energy and environmental strategy report of the state.
 Each department or agency designated by the governor to prepare a preliminary strategy report shall submit a copy of the preliminary strategy report to the governor and to the board at the same time.

-On or before October 1 of each odd-numbered year, the Environmental Quality Board shall transmit to the governor a draft of the written report on the energy and environmental strategy of the state.
+Subd.
+3. Report to governor.
+On or before October 1 of each odd-numbered year, the environmental quality board shall transmit to the governor a draft of the written report on the energy and environmental strategy of the state.
 The governor may change the report and may request additional information or data from any department or agency of the state responsible for issues listed in section 116D.10, clause (1).
 Any such requested additional information or data shall be prepared and submitted promptly to the governor.